NuevoFoundation/workshops/content/english/pygame-pong/activity-1.md

 {{% notice tip %}}

-<h5>Try changing the values for height and width to see the effects of different values on the game's boundary.</h5>
+Try changing the values for height and width to see the effects of different values on the game's boundary.

 {{% /notice %}}